 Misinformation on our hunting and angling traditions directed to impressionable students can have wide and long-lasting repercussions, especially as these students grow up to be voters, legislators, attorneys and public officials.
 On the whole, America’s students are not hearing about the value of science-based conservation and the integral role of hunting and angling in natural resource management.
 State legislators are encouraged to consider policies that promote the teaching in our public educational institutions of ethical and humane fish and wildlife management as well as the ecological, societal, and economic benefits of hunting and fishing.

 Despite the significant financial, ecological and societal benefits of regulated hunting and angling, their future is at risk.
 Consequently, actions that reduce hunting and angling opportunities will also directly reduce funding through the American System of Conservation Funding.
 Animal rights groups like the Humane Society of the United States (HSUS) and People for the Ethical Treatment of Animals (PETA) oppose hunting and angling and they have established a presence in elementary and secondary schools as well as law schools across the country.
+These groups offer the opportunity and propose certain guidelines for students to start Animal Rights Club’s at their school as well.
 They reach students through appalling, misguided, and deliberately misinforming publications, prepared lesson plans and other classroom materials.
 These materials do nothing to speak to the vast conservation and economic benefits provided by hunting and angling, nor speak to the need for science-based fish and wildlife management.

 Points of Interest